Web3-Foundation-Hackathons/hello-world-by-polkadot/README.md

 ## Challenge 1

+...link to sub-dir

 ## Challenge 6
+...link to sub-dir

 ## Challenge 11

+...link to sub-dir

 ## Challenge 12

+...link to sub-dir

 ## Challenge 15

+...link to sub-dir

 ## Challenge 16

+...link to sub-dir

 ## Challenge 17

+...link to sub-dir

 ## Authors